-Dr. Kenneth Mugisha is a Public Health Specialist and HIV physician.
+Dr. Kenneth Mugisha is the Acting Executive Director of AIDS Information Centre – Uganda, a Public Health Specialist and HIV physician.
 He has a broad range of experience, encompassing; technical roles, M&E, leadership, clinical training and project management.
 He has demonstrated capacity to effectively lead large and innovative HIV programs.
 He has experience working in Uganda, Swaziland, and Botswana; and has worked on multiple donor-funded projects, such as PEPFAR USAID, CDC, Global Fund, DFID, SIDA, Royal Netherlands, and Irish Aid.

 Edward Okech is a member of Association of Chartered Certified Accountant (ACCA) with a wealth of experience spanning over 18 years in Financial Management across various sectors including NGO’s (5yrs), Telecommunication Companies & FMCG (6yrs), banking (2yrs), logistics (2yrs), construction in London (1yr) and hospitality (1yr).
 His key strengths are: Grants Management, Financial Reporting, Management Accounting and Reporting Audits and reviews, Preparing and Monitoring Budgets, experience working with USAID funded programs, and general administration.
 He has practical experience in using QuickBooks, Oracle, SUN systems, SAGE, Syspro, Navision, Tally and Bankmaster.
 Edward is currently the Director Finance and Administration AIDS Information Centre – Uganda.